HMS Evadne: Yacht Evadne

 The Evadne was a large twin-screw motor yacht, built in 1931 by Camper and Nicholsons at Southampton, England as Yard Number 388.
 She was originally building for the automobile and aircraft engine manufacturer Montague Napier, but he died in January 1931, before she had been named.
 She was launched in February 1931.
 Still known as 388, she ran trials in June and was subsequently registered at Southampton with that name, and official number 161735.
 In December 1931 the yacht was sold for £50,000 to Richard Fairey, of Fairey Aviation and later renamed Evadne.

 He lent Evadne to Amelia Earhart in 1932 after weather conditions forced her to end her Transatlantic Solo Flight in Ireland rather than Paris, so she could meet her fans at Cherbourg.

 Naval service

 Hired by the Admiralty in September 1939, she was refitted in England as an anti-submarine vessel and commissioned as HMS Evadne.

 Irish Sea

 Based in Liverpool initially, she carried out patrols and other duties in the Irish Sea.
 In 1940 she was fitted out as an anti-submarine vessel at the Grayson Rollo shipyard.
 Subsequently she was employed on examination service duties at Holyhead and escorting convoys in the Irish Sea, from bases at Holyhead, Milford Haven and Liverpool.

 Bermuda

-In July 1942 Evadne joined the Highlander escort group to escort a convoy across the Atlantic before breaking away to Bermuda, where she was employed on anti-submarine duties at the Royal Naval Dockyard (Evadne operated outside of Bermuda's barrier reef, leaving the enclosed waters to HMS Castle Harbour, then HMS Sumar).
+In July 1942 Evadne joined the Highlander escort group to escort a convoy across the Atlantic before breaking away to the Imperial fortress colony of Bermuda, where she was employed on anti-submarine duties at the Royal Naval Dockyard (Evadne operated outside of Bermuda's barrier reef, leaving the enclosed waters to HMS Castle Harbour, then HMS Sumar).